go-pkgz/email/README.md

 ## technical details

-- Content-Transfer-Encoding set to `quoted-printable'
+- Content-Transfer-Encoding set to `quoted-printable`
-- Custom SMTP client (`smtp.Client` from stdlib) can be set with `SMTP` option.
+- Custom SMTP client (`smtp.Client` from stdlib) can be set by user with `SMTP` option.
 In this case it will be used instead of making a new smtp client internally.
 - Logger can be set with `Log` option.
 It should implement `email.Logger` interface with a single `Logf(format string, args ...interface{})` method.
 By default, "no logging" internal logger is used.
 This interface is compatible with the `go-pkgz/lgr` logger.
 - The library has no external dependencies, except for testing.
 It uses the stdlib `net/smtp` package.
 - SSL/TLS supported with `TLS` option.
 Pls note: this is not the same as `STARTTLS` (not supported) which is usually on port 587 vs SSL/TLS on port 465.

 ## limitations

-This library is not intended to be used for sending emails with attachments or sending a lot of massive emails with low latency.
+This library is not intended to be used for sending emails with attachments or sending a lot of massive emails with low latency requirements.
+The intended use case is sending simple messages, like alerts, notification and so on.
-The intended use case is sending messages, like alerts, notification and so on.
 For example, sending alerts from a monitoring system, or for authentication-related emails, i.e.  "password reset email", "verification email", etc.